 It is taken from the root of the word shalam, which means “be sure in mind, body or inheritance.”
 In the Hebrew shalom alphabet it is written שָׁלוֹם and is often combined with other words to give it the meaning that you really want to convey.

 When we greet with“Shalom” we are not only saying “hello” but we are also looking forward to the other person receiving “peace, well-being and emotional balance.”
 It is a term used to manifest good wishes and somehow bless others.

-The meanings of the Hebrew words go beyond their spoken pronunciation, each Hebrew word conveys feeling, intention and emotion.
-Shalom is more than just peace; it is complete peace, a feeling of satisfaction, fulfillment, integrity, well-being and harmony.
+The meanings of Hebrew words go beyond their spoken pronunciation, each Hebrew word conveys feeling, intent and emotion.
+Shalom means more than just peace; it is categorized as a feeling that expresses satisfaction, fullness, well-being and harmony.

-The true biblical shalom refers to an inner sense of wholeness or integrity.
-Although it can describe the absence of war, most of the Biblical references refer to inner integrity and tranquility.
+The true biblical shalom refers to an inner sense of fullness or integrity.
+Although it may describe the absence of war, most biblical references refer to inner integrity and tranquility.

-In Israel today, when you say hello to someone or say goodbye, you say, Shalom.
-You are literally saying, “May you be full of well-being” or “May health and prosperity be upon you.”
+•In Israel today, when we greet or say goodbye to someone, we say, “Shalom.”
+Right now we’re literally saying, “that you are full of well-being” or “that health and prosperity be upon you” .